8th Canadian Hussars (Princess Louise's)

-The 8th Canadian Hussars (Princess Louise's) (VIII CH) is an armoured regiment in the Canadian Army.
-It was formed on the 4 April 1848 in New Brunswick where it has served continually ever since.
-Today it is a reserve armoured reconnaissance regiment with two squadrons.
-Its Regimental Headquarters (RHQ) and A Squadron are located in Moncton with B Squadron located in Sussex, New Brunswick.
+The 8th Canadian Hussars (Princess Louise's) (VIII CH) is a reserve armoured reconnaissance regiment in the Canadian Army, with two squadrons.
+It was formed on 4 April 1848 in the then-colony of New Brunswick, which remains the regiment's home to this day, its regimental headquarters (RHQ) and A Squadron being in Moncton, with B Squadron in Sussex.

-In 1957 its name was chosen for the formation of a new Regular Force regiment to serve in addition to the reserve regiment.
-The Regular regiment served in Gagetown, New Brunswick, Petawawa, Ontario, the Sinai, Cyprus, Iserlohn (Fort Beausejour), Soest, and Lahr, West Germany.
+In 1957, its name was chosen for the formation of a new Regular Force regiment to serve alongside the reserve regiment.
+The regular regiment served in Gagetown, New Brunswick, and Petawawa, Ontario, as well as the Sinai, Cyprus, Iserlohn (Fort Beausejour), Soest, and Lahr, West Germany.
 The Regular Force regiment was disbanded in 1998.